OPA Use Cases in Terraform

 sample

-In addition, you can also use Rego to write the logic that you have been checking visually.
+In addition, you can also write logic that you previously checked visually in Rego.

-• Are the Subnet and RouteTable settings of the AWS Network Firewall correct?
+• Are the Subnet and RouteTable settings of AWS Network Firewall correct?

-• Do AWS WAF rules implement the required rules?
+• Whether AWS WAF rules implement the required rules

 Part of the automation flow

-Using it as a JSON parser may be a terrible idea, but in addition to enforcing company-specific policies, leveraging OPA as a JSON parser is effective.
+Using it as a JSON parser may be a bad idea, but leveraging OPA as a JSON parser in addition to enforcing company-specific policies is effective.

-However, at this time OPA has limited use of its output for anything other than debugging and error messages, so we recommend evaluating specific compliance policies and rules within your CI flows and using only the boolean (True/False) results.
+However, at this time, OPA's output has limited use beyond debugging and error messages, so we recommend evaluating specific compliance policies and rules within your CI flow and using only boolean (True/False) results.

 Here are some examples: